-The questions asked on the 2014 UAM School of Business Employer Survey are listed in Appendix E. Data are not compiled and statistics have not been calculated for the results of this survey.
+The questions asked on the 2014 UAM School of Business Employer Survey are listed in Appendix E. This Survey will be conducted again in 2017.
+Data are not compiled and statistics have not been calculated for the results of this survey.
 Only 9 UAM students were evaluated by their employers, out of 22 total responses concerned with the recent hires.
 The results were presented to faculty at Fall 2014 meetings.
 Employers were asked to evaluate their most recent hire, whether or not a college graduate or a UAM graduate.
 As more data are gathered, statistical analysis (chi-square tests of independence and ANOVA) may be performed.
 Neither method provides any validity and reliability with very small sample sizes.
 The survey will be repeated in the 2015-2016 academic year.